Arthur O'Connell: Early life

-After his father's death, Arthur was sent to live in Flushing, New York with his mother's sister, Mrs. Charles Koetzner, while his sisters moved in with other relatives and William remained with his mother.
+After his father's death, Arthur was sent to live in Flushing, New York, with his mother's sister, Mrs. Charles Koetzner, while his sisters moved in with other relatives and William remained with his mother.
 Arthur attended St John's College for two years.
-His early jobs included working in the engineering department of New York Edison, as a salesman at R.H.
-Macy and as a door-to-door salesman of magazines.
+His early jobs included working in the engineering department of New York Edison, as a salesman at Macy's, and as a door-to-door salesman of magazines.

 Career

 Early roles

 O'Connell went into acting in 1929, landing a role in summer stock at the Frankin Stock Company in Dorchester, Massachusetts, playing a role in The Patsy.
 In 1934 his career was interrupted by a bout of encephalitis, which required a seven-month stay at the Flower Hospital in New York City.
 He recovered in a sanitarium for the indigent, and for a time was on home relief living in a cheap room, subsisting on "milk, raw eggs and bananas."

 He made his legitimate stage debut in the middle 1930s, appearing in various roles in theater and vaudeville in the U.S, and in London.

-O'Connell's had small film roles early in his career.
+O'Connell had small film roles early in his career.
 His film debut was as a student in Freshman Year (1938) and he appeared in a small role as a reporter in Citizen Kane (1941).
 He costarred in two Leon Errol short subjects as Errol's conniving brother-in-law.

-He entered the army in 1945 and served in the Signal Corps.
-After his discharge he was spotted in little theatre by Charles Laughton and joined a travelling Shakesperean company.
-His film roles remained insubstantial, playing a detective in The Naked City (1948) and a reporter the 1948 film State of the Union.
+He entered the U.S. Army in 1945 and served in the Signal Corps during World War II.
+After his discharge, he was spotted in little theatre by Charles Laughton and joined a travelling Shakespearean company.
+His film roles remained insubstantial, playing a detective in The Naked City (1948) and a reporter in the 1948 film State of the Union.